-Asha Khemka is an Indian Academia, born and raised in a wealthy upper class family in little Sitamarhi in Bihar one of India’s poorest states.
-Two years after her mother died she was married off to Shankar Lal who is a trauma and orthopedic surgeon.
+Asha Khemka is an Indian Academia, born and raised in a wealthy upper-class family in little Sitamarhi in Bihar one of India’s poorest states.
+Two years after her mother died she was married off to Shankar Lal who is trauma and orthopaedic surgeon.

 At first, the plan was to return back to India after Shankar was through with his course in the UK but at that moment Asha realized that the decision will make her dreams crumble.
 She feared losing freedom for she had gained a lot of independence and energy to pursue what she has always dreamed about.
 She was reluctant to return to India.